 Crème Caramel vs Flan

 As I have mentioned before, the essential ingredients for both don’t change, milk, sugar, eggs.
 However, Flan is much thicker than Crème Caramel, and that’s because whole eggs and egg yolks are used beside condensed and evaporated milk.
 Flan is usually much sweeter than Crème Caramel.
+I made a vanilla flan cake which I'm sure you'll enjoy.

 Ingredients of Crème Caramel